seung-lab/NCCNet/README.md

 cd /NCCNet
 ```

 To train the model defined in `hparams.json` run the following code.
-Parameters are self-explanatory.
+Parameters in the json file are self-explanatory.

 ```
 python src/model.py
 ```
 Logs and trained models will appear in `logs/` folder.
-Please change name in `hparams.json` for each experiment to log with different name otherwise will throw an error.
+Please change name in `hparams.json` for each experiment to log with different names, otherwise it will throw an error.

 ## Data